Gastro-Laparoscopic Surgery: Minimally Invasive Care for Digestive Health

 • Shorter hospital stay

-• Less postoperative discomfort
+• Less postoperative pain

-• Early return to daily activities
+• Faster recovery and return to routine activities

 2. Cancer Surgeries on Small Intestine